-Mad Science Summer Camp offers four different camp themes.
+Mad Science Summer Camp offers five different camp themes.
 Each theme is appropriate for children in grades 1-6.
 Based on your child's interests, you can choose a theme which offers a variety of topics or one that offers an in depth learning experience on one topic.

 "BEASTS, BRIDGES & BREWS"

 Campers will shake, rattle and roll the world of simple machines as they are challenged to build bridges and a four foot high Geodesic Dome.
 Everyone will speak bird and be a bit buggy while they build bug and bird houses.
 Mixing, mashing and brewing will result in cool sidewalk chalk and bath fizzers during a day in the chemistry lab.
 The wonders of photography will be revealed as children learn about cameras, light and colours.
 Daily themes include: